geektcp/mosheh/security.md

 ## Supported Versions

-Only the latest version is guaranteed to be secure.
-For this purpose, Byte Buddy maintains backwards compatibility.
+the latest version is guaranteed to be secure.
+For this purpose, thy-core maintains backwards compatibility.
 Please note the [readme of the project](https://github.com/geektcp/thy-core/blob/main/README.md) for further information.